gut-space/svarog-station/doc/custom-commands.md

-# Custom Commands for Satellite Recipes
+# Custom Commands for Satellite Pipelines

-This document describes the custom command functionality that allows users to specify custom commands for satellite reception recipes.
+This document describes the custom command functionality that allows users to specify custom commands for satellite reception pipelines.

 ## Overview

 The ground station software now supports custom commands that can be specified in the satellite configuration.
-This allows users to override the default commands used by recipes with their own custom commands.
+This allows users to override the default commands used by pipelines with their own custom commands.

 ## Configuration